alexanderjamesking/docker-compojure/README.md

 docker-compojure
 ================

-Compojure REST API with a status page running on docker + SSH daemon
+Compojure REST API with an in memory list managed by atoms using Clojure STM, with optimistic locking.

 Test:
 ```